-In the second stage of review, the Multidisciplinary Assessment Committee (MAC) assesses the proposals that meet the threshold of excellence at the Expert Committee stage.
+In the second stage of review, the Multidisciplinary Assessment Committee (MAC) assesses the proposals that meet the minimum threshold at the Expert Committee stage.
 We select MAC members for their breadth of understanding of the applied research and technology development environment, the role of colleges in the innovation process and the needs of partners.